 With a love for laid back lifestyle and great weather (I really missed being near the water), I decided to relocate once more in May of 2015.
 This time the move was to Broward County, Florida; midpoint between Miami and Fort Lauderdale.

-The Miami-Dade area is full of opportunities, and 59% of the real estate transactions here in 2016 were cash – more than twice the national average according to the National Association of Realtors!
+The Miami-Dade area is full of opportunities, and over half the real estate transactions here are for cash – more than twice the national average according to the National Association of Realtors!

 Meet Elizabeth Klingseisen!

 1989 was a perfect year to be born – into a new generation fueled by a culture of standing up for your hopes and dreams, and daring to want more.
 I was the first born American child of a resilient Italian immigrant woman, née Laura Longeno.
 And though my birthplace in Honolulu, Hawaii was home for only 2 years, I still managed to soak in this peaceful place.

 Little did I know then that the real estate career supporting my mom’s college education, and the sunshine and sea we both loved, would both become an integral part of our future.

 Waynesville, Missouri would become our next move but far from the last.
 It was followed by a flurry of cities demanded of an army brat; including New York, St. Louis, Omaha, and later Fort Riley, Kansas.
 Growing up with 3 younger siblings, I assumed the role of Mommy #2 and learned early to manage my time and make things happen quickly.

 Opportunities were always there – for 15 years I was a ballerina, along with my sister Alexandra.
 Spending 4.5 hours in the studio every day was a lot, and though those years are commemorated with a tattoo on my back, I felt like it wasn’t my life.
 That said, the experience showed me that accomplishment comes with hard work.